A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

 \subsection{The Time of the FDA's mRNA-1273 Analysis}

-Although the FDA does not define in \cite{Yogurtcu} the time of its benefit-risk analysis for mRNA-1273, a natural choice is the 3rd week of January 2022, which concluded 10 days prior to the FDA's announcement of the full approval of mRNA-1273 on 1/31/2022 \cite{FDAModernaPR}.
-This choice is natural because it is consistent with the FDA’s time-of-analysis definition for its BNT162b2 assessment: the 2nd week of August 2021 \cite[Section 2.1]{Funk}, which concluded nine days prior to the FDA’s announcement of the full approval of BNT162b2 on 8/23/2021 \cite{FDAPressRPfizer}.
-Consequently, our reanalysis of the FDA's benefit-risk assessment \cite{Yogurtcu} is based on assumptions derived from information available before 1/22/2022.
-Subsequent information validating our assumptions will often be provided but only via footnotes.
-Starting in Section~\ref{SPABMI}, we discontinue basing our modeling assumptions on information only available before 1/22/2022; in Section~\ref{SPABMI}, our intent is to show how our model can be modified to incorporate a comorbidity (obesity) as a risk modifier.
+Although the FDA does not define in \cite{Yogurtcu} the time of its benefit--risk analysis for mRNA-1273, a natural choice is the 3rd week of January 2022, which concluded 10 days before the FDA's announcement of the full approval of mRNA-1273 on 31 January 2022 \cite{FDAModernaPR}.
+This choice is consistent with the FDA’s time-of-analysis definition for its BNT162b2 assessment: the 2nd week of August 2021 \cite[Section 2.1]{Funk}, which concluded nine days before the FDA’s announcement of the full approval of BNT162b2 on 23 August 2021 \cite{FDAPressRPfizer}.
+Consequently, our reanalysis of the FDA's benefit--risk assessment \cite{Yogurtcu} is based on model inputs derived from information available before 22 January 2022.
+Subsequent information validating our input choices will often be provided but only via footnotes.
+Starting in Section~\ref{SPABMI}, we discontinue basing our modeling on information available only before 22 January 2022; in Section~\ref{SPABMI}, our intent is to show how our model can be modified to incorporate a comorbidity (obesity) as a risk modifier.